THE CREATIVE PROCESS

 BIOGRAPHY OF THE ARTIST & INTERVIEWER

 Mia Funk’s portraits of writers and artists appear in many public collections, including the U.S. Library of Congress, Dublin Writers Museum, Office of Public Works, American Writers Museum (forthcoming), and other museums and culture centers.
 Funk has received many awards and honors, including the Prix de Peinture from the Salon d’Automne de Paris and has exhibited at the Grand Palais, Paris.
-She was commissioned by the Guinness Cork Jazz Festival to paint their 30th anniversary commemorative painting of over 20 jazz legends.
+She was commissioned by the Guinness Cork Jazz Festival to paint their 30th-anniversary commemorative painting of over 20 jazz legends.
 Her paintings of Francis Bacon and Lucian Freud won the Thames & Hudson Pictureworks Prize and were exhibited in Brussels for Bacon’s centenary, in Paris at the American University, as well as international arts festivals in Europe.
 As a writer and interviewer, she produces a column and podcast for Litro (UK) and the Portrait of a Writer column for TinHouse.com, and contributes to various national publications.
 She served on the National Advisory Council of the American Writers Museum 2016-17.

-The Creative Process exhibition is being held in leading universities around the world.
+The Creative Process exhibition is being held at leading universities around the world.
 The list of participating universities and institutions is presently being completed.
 If you’d like to take part in this celebration of the humanities, please contact us.

 If you are a writer and would like to participate in The Creative Process, contact email@example.com .